kellyxiepei/django_bootstrap/README.md

 # After creating the project
 ## 1 Install poetry
+Note: Maybe you'd like to create a new virtual env before running this command
 ```
-# Maybe you'd like to create a new virtual env before running this command
 pip install poetry
 ```